Our Services

 Consider an online screening tool

-If you're experiencing these symptoms and want guidance on next steps, start with a Medically approved LLM Symptom Checker Chat Bot to get personalized insights about your symptoms and understand whether they align with cataplexy or other conditions.
+If you're experiencing these symptoms and want guidance on next steps, you can use a free AI symptom checker to help identify patterns in your symptoms and better understand whether they may be related to cataplexy, narcolepsy or other conditions before your medical appointment.

 Speak to a doctor